Don’t Get Caught Out: The Benefits of Catch Pits

 With the ability to prevent blockages, flooding and water contamination – plus save water and increase the accuracy of water-usage data – the benefits of catch pits are significant.

-However, in order to ensure their reliability and optimum functionality, it is important that you clean and maintain your catchpits regularly – particularly during winter, explains Melvin.
+However, to ensure their reliability and optimal functionality, it is important to clean and maintain your catch pits regularly, particularly during winter, explains Melvin.

-“This ensures the debris inside does not impact on flow, by entering the outlet pipe or causing a blockage within the catch pit.”
+“This ensures the debris inside does not impact the flow, by entering the outlet pipe or causing a blockage within the catch pit.”

-If you think a catch pit could be the solution to your irrigation or wastewater management troubles, contact Advanced Piping Systems today.
+If you think this product could be the solution to your irrigation or wastewater management troubles, contact Advanced Piping Systems today.

 Related Articles